Jane-Doe666/Jane-Doe666/README.md

-### Hi!
-I'am Anastasiia and I'am Junior Frontend-developer!
+### Hi !
+I'am Anastasiia and I'am a Junior Frontend-developer !

 ### Languages and Tools